Harper's Bazaar - The luxury guide to Portland: where to eat, drink and stay

-Inspired by rock ‘n’ roll hotels like the Phoenix in San Francisco, co-owners Mike Quinn and John Plummer wanted to build a similar space but provide the missing link—a state of the art live music venue located within.
+Inspired by rock ‘n’ roll hotels like the Phoenix in San Francisco, co-founders Mike Quinn and John Plummer wanted to build a similar space but provide the missing link—a state of the art live music venue located within.
 Doug Fir shares the property with Jupiter Hotel, and has been since joined by Jupiter NEXT, Portland’s newest innovative boutique hotel.
 Find out more and book your stay at jupiterhotel.com.

 Internationally renowned architect Jeff Kovel completed the design for a 2004 opening and Doug Fir was established as the first cornerstone of the now-thriving East Burnside neighborhood.
 The interior brings to mind a “Twin Peaks meets The Jetsons” urban ski lodge, with outside walls clad in logs and an interior beautifully overlaid with textured woodwork and glass.